tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/客户端 API/桌面浏览器/错误码_intl_en.md

->This document applies to TRTC SDK for Desktop Browser v4.x.x.
+>!This document applies to TRTC SDK for Desktop Browser v4.x.x.

 ## Error Code Definitions